 The first Greek colonies in Thrace were founded in the 8th century BC.

-The ancient languages of these people had already become extinct and their cultural influence was highly reduced due to the repeated barbaric invasions of the Balkans by Celts, Huns, Goths, and Sarmatians, accompanied by hellenization, romanisation and later slavicisation.
-After they were subjugated by Alexander the Great and consecutively by the Roman Empire, most of the Thracians eventually became hellenized (in the provinces of Thrace) or romanised (in Moesia and Dacia).
-In the 6th century, some Thraco-Romans and hellenized Thracians (i.e. Byzantines) south of the Danube River made contacts with the invading Slavs and were later eventually slavicised.
+The ancient languages of these people had already become extinct and their cultural influence was highly reduced due to the repeated barbaric invasions of the Balkans by Celts, Huns, Goths, and Sarmatians, accompanied by Hellenization, romanization, and later slavicisation.
+After they were subjugated by Alexander the Great and consecutively by the Roman Empire, most of the Thracians eventually became Hellenized (in the provinces of Thrace) or romanized (in Moesia and Dacia).
+In the 6th century, some Thraco-Romans and Hellenized Thracians (i.e. Byzantines) south of the Danube River made contact with the invading Slavs and were later eventually slavicised.

 The Ethnological Museum of Thrace was founded with the purpose of preserving historical memory in the wider region of Thrace and is a self-funded organization.
 Since 1899 it has been operating in Alexandroupolis in a leased, stone-built neoclassical building that dates from 1899.

-The Museum is open for the public since October 2002.
-It was self financed project and at times sponsored by the Stauros Niarhos Foundation and the Ministry of Culture.
+The Museum is open to the public since October 2002.
+It was a self-financed project and at times sponsored by the Stauros Niarchos Foundation and the Ministry of Culture.

 Τhe Ethnological Museum of Thrace is a living cell where people can learn about the folk culture and the customs of Thrace, a place that will connect tradition and the memory contained within it with the concerns of modern society.